 Probably the best version of the original Pokémon games, FireRed and LeafGreen were the first releases on the Gameboy Advance.
 The sprites are not only better in FireRed and LeafGreen; the gameplay is also less broken.
 I love the original Red and Blue, but those games were barely working.
 There were so many bugs!

-FireRed and LeafGreen most importantly included post-game content.
-The Sevii Islands were new area introduces for these games, and they added so much content.
+FireRed and LeafGreen, most importantly, included post-game content.
+The Sevii Islands were new areas introduces for these games, and they added so much content.
 It had more Pokémon, more trainers, and it was new land to travel in.
 Whereas Let’s Go Pikachu and Eevee are graphically superior remakes, FireRed and LeafGreen have more content and are more challenging.
 It is the best version of the classic games.

 3. Pokémon HeartGold and SoulSilver